interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/misbehavior.md

 #### 🛑 Identifiable flights check

 This particular test requires each flight to be uniquely identifiable by its 2D telemetry position; the same (lat, lng) pair may not appear in two different telemetry points, even if the two points are in different injected flights.
 This should generally be achieved by injecting appropriate data.

+### Invalid search area test step

+This step will attempt to search for flights in a rectangular area with a diagonal greater than [NetMaxDisplayAreaDiagonal] km.

+#### Area too large check

+**[astm.f3411.v22a.NET0250](../../../../requirements/astm/f3411/v22a.md)** requires that a NetRID Service Provider rejects a request for a very large view area with a diagonal greater than *NetMaxDisplayAreaDiagonal*.
+If such a large view is requested and a 413 error code is not received or the response contains Remote ID data, then this check will fail.

 ### Unauthenticated requests test step